Dionne quintuplets: Return to family

-By 1939 Dr. Dafoe had resigned as guardian and Oliva Dionne was gaining more support to have his family reunited.
-The family was reunited because their parents made efforts to regain custody over their children.
+By 1939, Dr. Dafoe had resigned as guardian and Oliva Dionne was gaining more support to have his family reunited.
+The family was reunited because the girls’ parents made efforts to regain custody of their children.
 Also, the Catholic Church and French-speaking communities in both Quebec and Ontario pressured the government to give Oliva Dionne custody.
 These efforts and pressure stemmed from the fact that the Dionnes had never agreed to the removal of the quintuplets from their custody.

 In 1942, the Dionne family moved into the nursery with the quintuplets while they waited for their new home to be completed.
 In November 1943, the entire Dionne family moved into their new home.
-The yellow brick, 20-room mansion was paid for out of the quintuplets' fund.
-The home had many amenities that were considered luxuries at the time, including telephones, electricity and hot water and was nicknamed "The Big House".
+The yellow brick, 20-room mansion was paid for from the quintuplets' fund.
+The home had many amenities that were considered luxuries at the time, including telephones, electricity, and hot water and was nicknamed "The Big House".
 The building is now a retirement home.

 The nursery was eventually converted into an accredited school house where the sisters finished their secondary education along with ten Roman Catholic girls from the area who were chosen to attend.
 In later years, the old Dafoe Hospital was used by the Recluses of Corbeil as a convent.

-When they were reunited, many struggles followed.
-They were not one big happy family and the quintuplets felt distanced from their siblings.
+When the family was reunited, many struggles followed.
+The quintuplets felt distanced from their siblings.
 They struggled to communicate as they spoke French and their siblings preferred English.
-Once Oliva received custody, he wanted the attention.
+Once Oliva received custody, he wanted attention.
 He made police accompany his vehicle as he took the quintuplets out, constantly drawing attention to them and himself.